patrickrop-cloud/password_locker-App/README.md

 Technologies Used

 Python3.6.9
 Git

 Support and contact details

-In case of any issues, contact me through my github account patrickrop_cloud.
+In case of any issues,and questions, contact me through my github account patrickrop_cloud.

 License

 MIT
 Copyright (c) 2021